 When the ECT sensor indicates voltage that is too high or too low, the PCM sets a DTC.
 When a DTC is set, the MIL is illuminated and the PCM moves into limp-in mode.
-Limp-in mode for the ECT sensor is a preset value and the radiator fans (if equipped) operate at high speed.
+Limp-in mode for the ECT sensor is a preset value.